Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 8. With your free hand, push down on the opposite side of the rim to drop the tire into the rim center.

-10. Work your way around the rim in both directions, ending at the rim lock.
+10. Work around the rim in both directions, ending at the rim lock.

-11. With the first side removed, pull the old tube out of the tire.
+11. Pull the old tube out of the tire with the first side removed.

-12. Flip your wheel over, and starting the opposite of the rim lock, finish removing the tire from the rim.
+12. Flip your wheel over, start the opposite of the rim lock, and finish removing the tire from the rim.

-13. This time, use your spoons with the lip up and pry the rim up out of the tire.
+13. Use your spoons with the lip up and pry the rim out of the tire this time.

 Step 1 - Remove The Schrader Valve

 Completely remove the Schrader valve from the valve stem.
 Even if the tube is ripped or punctured, having the valve open is still ideal.
-If you don’t have a valve stem tool, let as much air out as you can.
-If you have a valve stem nut, remove it, and save it.
+If you don’t have a valve stem tool, let out as much air as possible.
+If you have a valve stem nut, remove it and save it.

 Step 2 - Loosen The Rim Lock Nut